 1. Wicker Wonder

 Traditional wicker furniture brings a certain rustic patina to an outdoor patio, but it takes some effort to extend its life – and the first step is to rid any built-up grime.
-Pick up a mild oil-based soap, mix the recommended amount with warm water, dip in a square of ultra-absorbent SpongeTowels® paper towels and gently wipe down the wicker strands.
+Pick up a mild oil-based soap, mix the recommended amount with warm water, dip your cleaning towel and gently wipe down the wicker strands.
 To maintain this new clean, hose down the pieces every few weeks to blast out any debris that could’ve fallen back between the cracks.

 2. Glass Act